-Triple-S Management Corporation (the Corporation, the Company or TSM) was incorporated under the laws of the Commonwealth of Puerto Rico to engage, among other things, as the holding company of entities primarily involved in the insurance industry.
+The Company was incorporated under the laws of the Commonwealth of Puerto Rico to engage, among other things, as the holding company of entities primarily involved in the insurance industry.
+The Company has the following wholly-owned subsidiaries:

-The Company has the following wholly owned subsidiaries: (1) Triple-S Salud, Inc. (TSS) and Triple-S Advantage, Inc. (TSA), are managed care organizations that provide health benefits services to subscribers through contracts with hospitals, physicians, dentists, laboratories, and other organizations; (2) Triple-S Vida, Inc. (TSV) and Triple-S Blue, Inc. (TSB), are engaged in the underwriting of life and accident and health insurance policies and the administration of annuity contracts; and (3) Triple-S Propiedad, Inc. (TSP), is engaged in the underwriting of property and casualty insurance policies.
+- Triple-S Salud, Inc. (TSS) and Triple-S Advantage, Inc. (TSA), which are managed care organizations that provide health benefits services to subscribers through contracts with hospitals, physicians, dentists, laboratories, and other organizations - Triple-S Vida, Inc. (TSV) and Triple-S Blue, Inc. (TSB), which are engaged in the underwriting of life and accident and health insurance policies and the administration of annuity contracts - Triple-S Propiedad, Inc. (TSP), which is engaged in the underwriting of property and casualty insurance policies.

 The Company, TSS, TSA and TSB are members of the Blue Cross and Blue Shield Association (BCBSA).
 The Company and the above mentioned subsidiaries are subject directly or indirectly to the regulations of the Commissioner of Insurance of the Commonwealth of Puerto Rico (the Commissioner of Insurance), the General Superintendence of Insurance of Costa Rica, the Office of the Commissioner of Insurance of the government of the U.S. Virgin Islands (USVI), the British Virgin Islands (BVI) Financial Services Commission, and the Anguilla Financial Services Commission.

-The Company also owns a controlling interest in a health clinic in Puerto Rico, as part of our strategic initiatives.
-Besides its current operations, this health clinic owns controlling interests in other health clinics throughout the island.
+The Company has begun a program to achieve sustained growth as a leading health services company providing holistic and affordable health care.
+The Company owns a controlling interest in a health clinic in Puerto Rico, as part of our strategic initiatives, and besides its current operations, this health clinic owns controlling interests in other health clinics throughout the island.

 Through our subsidiary TSS, we provide services to participants of the Commonwealth of Puerto Rico Health Insurance Plan (similar to Medicaid) (Medicaid).
-On September 21, 2018, TSS entered into a contract with the Puerto Rico Health Insurance Administration (ASES by its Spanish acronym), as one of the five managed care organizations (MCOs), that offer health care services to Medicaid and Child Health Insurance subscribers for the government of Puerto Rico's revised Medicaid health insurance program.
+On September 21, 2018, TSS entered into a contract with the Puerto Rico Health Insurance Administration (ASES by its Spanish acronym) to offer health care services to Medicaid and Child Health Insurance subscribers for the government of Puerto Rico's revised Medicaid health insurance program.
 The contract is effective from November 1, 2018 to September 30, 2021, which term may be extended an additional year at ASES's option.
-The revised delivery model requires MCOs to serve subscribers in an island-wide basis, rather than through the assignment of specific regions within the Island.
+The revised delivery model requires managed care organizations (MCOs) to serve subscribers in an island-wide basis, rather than through the assignment of specific regions within the Island.
 Under the new agreement, TSS is responsible for the provision of medical, mental, pharmacy, and dental healthcare services on an at-risk basis to subscribers who enroll with TSS.
 ASES pays TSS a per member per month rate that varies depending on the clinical condition or category of the subscriber.
 Prior to the effective date of the new contract, TSS provided medical, mental, pharmacy and dental healthcare services to Medicaid subscribers in the Metro-North and West regions of the government of Puerto Rico's health insurance program on an at-risk basis.